-Fall term: July 1Spring term: November 1Summer Term: April 1A petition for reinstatement must contain documented evidence and logical reasons for the student's ability and desire to successfully complete a program of study at the university.Transcripts of all college work taken since leaving the university must accompany the petition.The Office of the Registrar will notify students, by letter, of the decision regarding their petition for reinstatement.
+Fall term: July 1 Spring term: November 1 Summer Term: April 1

+A petition for reinstatement must contain documented evidence and logical reasons for the student's ability and desire to successfully complete a program of study at the university.
+Official transcripts of all college work taken since leaving the university must accompany the petition.

+The Office of the Registrar will notify students, by letter, of the decision regarding their petition for reinstatement.
 Students may be reinstated a maximum of two times prior to completion of the degree.